A guide to buying property in Italy as an American

 Ongoing tax obligations include:

-- IMU (Imposta Municipale Unica) – the main property tax, ranging from 0.4–1.06% of the cadastral value, with exemptions for non-luxury primary residences.
-This applies to luxury primary residences at a 60% rate.
+- IMU (Imposta Municipale Unica) – the main property tax, ranging from 0.4–1.06% of the cadastral value.
+Standard primary residences are exempt.
+Only luxury primary residences in cadastral categories A/1, A/8, and A/9 are subject to IMU, and those homes receive a €200 deduction.

 - TARI (Tassa sui Rifiuti) – waste collection tax based on property size and number of occupants